pipebots/ros2-gazebo-simple-motor-plugin/docker/README.md

 The X authority code that was previously used seems to not be needed any more and has been removed from the code.

-Only tested on Ubuntu 18.04LTS system.
+Only tested using docker for Ubuntu 20.04LTS ewith ROS2 Foxy on an Ubuntu 18.04LTS host.

 Batch files need to be written for Windows PCs.
 This looks useful <https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde>